aquasecurity/postee/README.md

 or
 **HTTP**: http://<Webhook IP or DNS>:8084/scan

 # Validate the Integration

 To validate that the integration is working, you can scan a new image for security vulnerabilities from the Aqua Server UI (Images > Add Image > Specify Image Name > Add).

 When vulnerabilities are found in an image, you will see that a JIRA ticket is opened on the board specified in the JIRA configuration file.

-###### *To troubleshoot the integration, you can look at both the Aqua Webhook Server container logs and the Aqua Server logs.
+###### *To troubleshoot the integration, you can look at both the Aqua ALM Integration container logs and the Aqua Server logs.
 Use the "docker logs <container name>" command to view these logs.*